N.Y. appeals court upholds dismissal of Paul Manafort’s mortgage-fraud case

 The appeals court upheld a December ruling by a trial court judge, which said the charges in the state court indictment were too similar to the federal case.

-“It is undisputed that the federal charges of which defendant has already been convicted involve the same fraud, against the same victims, as is charged in his New York indictment,” the two-page decision by the Appellate Division’s First Judicial Department read.
+“It is undisputed that the federal charges of which [the] defendant has already been convicted involve the same fraud, against the same victims, as is charged in his New York indictment,” the two-page decision by the Appellate Division’s First Judicial Department read.

 Prosecutors in the state court case “failed to establish that the federal and state statutes, all of which were directed against fraudulent transactions, were designed to prevent very different kinds of harm or evil,” the ruling says.